Tipperary Credit Union

 - Mr Pat Roche – Regional Branch Manager.

-Nothing in this Rule shall prevent the Financial Services Ombudsman from investigating and adjudicating a complaint made against Tipperary Credit Union so long as the complaint fall within the jurisdiction of that Ombudsman and does not relate to a matter that involves only the governance of the Credit Union
+Nothing in this Rule shall prevent the Financial Services Ombudsman from investigating and adjudicating a complaint made against Tipperary Credit Union so long as the complaint falls within the jurisdiction of that Ombudsman and does not relate to a matter that involves only the governance of the Credit Union.

 Disputes & Complaints Procedures – Additional Information

-• The above Dispute and Complaints Statement is to be typed up on Tipperary Credit Union Headed Note Paper, framed, and hung up in all Tipperary Credit Union Offices, displayed in a prominent position and clearly visible to all members.
-The dispute and complaints statement and procedure is also to be included on our Web Site (www.tipperarycu.ie)
+- The above Dispute and Complaints Statement is to be typed up on Tipperary Credit Union Headed Note Paper, framed, and hung up in all Tipperary Credit Union Offices, displayed in a prominent position and clearly visible to all members.
+The dispute and complaints statement and procedure are also to be included on our Web Site (www.tipperarycu.ie)

 - The above statement is to be signed and dated by the CEO.

-• If the complaint is not resolved to the satisfaction of the complainant, the complainant shall be asked to submit a written complaint or complete a complaints form, addressed to the Complaints Sub Committee.
+- If the complaint is not resolved to the satisfaction of the complainant, the complainant shall be asked to submit a written complaint or complete a complaints form, addressed to the Complaints Sub Committee.
 The Complaints sub-committee (either individually or collectively) shall then investigate, discuss and wherever possible resolve the complaint.
-If not resolved, the full board of directors shall then investigate, discuss and wherever possible resolve the complaint.
+The Board is also to be advised of the complaint.

 MAKING A COMPLAINT